Finnish Civil War: Aftermath and impact

-Prison camps
+Prison camps for the Red Prisoners

 A prison camp for Red prisoners in Suomenlinna, Helsinki.
 Around 12,500 Red prisoners died in such camps due to malnutrition and disease.

 The White Army and German troops captured around 80,000 Red prisoners, including 5,000 women, 1,500 children and 8,000 Russians.
 The largest prison camps were Suomenlinna (an island facing Helsinki), Hämeenlinna, Lahti, Riihimäki, Tammisaari, Tampere and Viipuri.
 The Senate decided to keep the prisoners detained until each individual's role in the Civil War had been investigated.
 Legislation making provision for a Treason Court (valtiorikosoikeus; domstolen för statsförbrytelser) was enacted on 29 May 1918.
 The judicature of the 145 inferior courts led by the Supreme Treason Court (valtiorikosylioikeus; överdomstolen för statsförbrytelser) did not meet the standards of impartiality, due to the condemnatory atmosphere of White Finland.
 In total 76,000 cases were examined and 68,000 Reds were convicted, primarily for treason; 39,000 were released on parole while the mean-length of punishment for the rest was two to four years in jail.
 555 people were sentenced to death, of whom 113 were executed.
 The trials revealed that some innocent adults had been imprisoned.